Fergarram/research-vault/🗂 OS Research/📁 On Canvas/📝 Everything on a canvas.md

 The video editing canvas you use to edit videos.
 The file manager canvas you use to organize all your files.

-Everything has it's own place, UI, and custom canvas primitives.
+Everything has its own place, UI, and custom canvas primitives.

 Not everything has to be interchangeable between canvas but it can be if it's decided that the canvas need it.